It’s no secret why The Great Ocean Road in Melbourne, Australia is one of the countries most popular sites.

-After about 45 minutes we arrived at our first stop, Bells Beach.
+After about 45 minutes of driving, we arrived at our first stop, Bells Beach.

 Bells Beach near Torquay is a renowned surf spot that is gorgeous!
-We jumped out of the car to walk around, snap some quick photos, and show Franklin the ocean.
+We jumped out of the car to walk around, snapped some photos, and showed Franklin the ocean.

 *Side note: Franklin is my google-eyed hand puppet that goes traveling with me.
 I want to show Franklin the world.
 You may see him in some of the photos.
 Don’t mind him.
 It’s normal.

 After driving a bit further down the road, we stopped to check out Aireys Inlet and the Split Point Lighthouse.